AnilGercek/UDPTCPSocketProgramming/README.md

 S-B connection is **TCP**, the rest of the connections are **UDP**.
 Broker node divides message to the parts and send over both r1 and r2.
 Destination node merge these parts.

-This program tested in [GENI](https://www.geni.net/) as using 5 device remotely.
+This program tested in [GENI](https://www.geni.net/) as using 5 device\node remotely via ssh.

 # To run the program
 1. In the broker node/device: